DylanApardian/LocalSignets/README.md

     pip install -r requirements.txt
     ```
 4. Configure your `./responses` directory.
    - To start, you can create a directory called `responses` in the root of this project and copy all the contents from `./responses-template` into it.
 The data in the `./responses` directory is what the API will return.
-If you want to fill it with you own data, you can retrieve your data with [the bruno collection](#bruno)
+If you want to fill it with you own data, you can retrieve your data with [the bruno collection](#bruno).
+   - To use your own data, you can retrieve it directly from the Signets API using the Bruno collection in the `docs/` directory.
+More info [here](#using-custom-data).
 5. Run the API
    ```bash
    python signets.py